Looease/widget-app/README.md

 ### Stack
 The frontend is built with React/Typescript using Vite.

-The backend is build with Node and Express.
+The backend is built with Node and Express.

-The database is PostgresSQL.
+The database is PostgreSQL.

 ## Running widget-app